cjcoats/SMOKE-m3utilio/README.md

 </pre>
 The resulting reference code was named `.1.f90`.
-The final `.f90` codes needed fix-up on loop-nest and comment indentation, etc., as well as fixing up numerous botches in the original code, such as
+The final `.f90` codes needed fix-up on loop-nest and comment indentation, etc., as well as fixing up numerous improper-blank botches in the original code, such as
 <pre>
     "( /", "/ )", ".
 AND.", ".
 LT."
 </pre>